Have you ever imagined yourself as a hero?

 But if I were ever to think that way, it might go something like this:

 On one particular horseback riding date, the “horses were pointed toward the barn.”
 Some of you know what I’m talking about.
 Horses know when it’s time to have their saddles removed and get some feed.
 They go faster when they are pointed toward the barn.
 Yeeha!
 We were flying.
 Side by side.
-I was riding “Sunny” (an ex-barrel racer) and Kellie was riding “Blue” (he had one blue eye).
+I was riding “Sunny” (an ex-barrel racer) and Kellie was riding “Blue” (one of his eyes was blue).

 Between the barn and us were some of the other horses.
 This was not an unusual thing.
 They see us coming and they move out of the way.